 Pneumonia

 Sometimes stroke survivors with dysphagia (impaired swallowing) accidentally inhale food into the lungs.
-These occurrences are called aspirations, which can lead to pneumonia in stroke survivors.
-Aspirations should be taken very seriously because they are the biggest cause of attributable mortality from medical complications after stroke.
+These occurrences are known as aspirations, which can lead to pneumonia in stroke survivors.
+Pneumonia should be taken very seriously because it is one of the leading causes of mortality after stroke.

 Learn more about pneumonia after stroke »

 Deep vein thrombosis is a medical condition where blood clots form in veins of the legs, often due to impaired mobility.
-Since many stroke survivors struggle with mobility issues, this stroke risk factor increases during recovery.
-If you’re at risk of developing deep vein thrombosis, doctors may prescribe blood-thinning medication.
+Since many stroke survivors struggle with mobility issues, they may be at increased risk of DVT during recovery.
+Individuals at risk of developing a DVT may be prescribed blood-thinning medication as a preventative measure.

 Learn more about DVT after stroke »